 Pupils are encouraged to value social and cultural diversity through musical experiences.
 Our lessons ensure a wide and diverse range of listening and appraising experiences for the children.

 Young Voices – the largest school choir in the world!

+We have an annual music enrichment visit to Young Voices each year.
+Our Year 5 pupils will be taking part this year.
+The Young Voices experience is not simply a children’s choir concert, these are the largest children’s choir concerts in the world.
 Our children perform alongside 5,000-8,000 other children as a single choir to capacity audiences of family and friends at Resorts World Arena, Birmingham.
-They perform with a live orchestra, professional conductor and alongside incredible artists (most notably Tony Hadley!).
+They perform with a live band, a professional conductor and alongside incredible artists.